5 killed in Beirut during protest over judge in blast probe

 The right wing Christian Lebanese Forces mobilized supporters Wednesday evening after Hezbollah and Amal called for the protest at the Justice Palace, located in a Christian area.
 Videos circulating on social media showed supporters of the Christian Lebanese Forces marching in the streets, carrying large crosses.

-A staffer at the emergency room at al-Sahel hospital said they received three bodies and 15 injured.
-One of the killed, a woman, received a bullet to her head.
+A staffer at the emergency room at al-Sahel hospital said they received three bodies and 15 people who were injured.
+One of the dead, a woman, had received a bullet to her head.
 Two of the 15 injured were in critical condition.

 In a statement, Prime Minister Najib Mikati appealed for calm and urged people “not to be dragged into civil strife.”

-Hundreds of tons of ammonium nitrates that had been improperly stored at a port warehouse detonated on August 4, 2020, killing at least 215 people, injuring thousands and destroying parts of nearby neighborhoods.
+The probe centers on hundreds of tons of ammonium nitrates that had been improperly stored at a port warehouse that detonated on August 4, 2020, killing at least 215 people, injuring thousands and destroying parts of nearby neighborhoods.
 It was one of the largest non-nuclear explosions in history and has further devastated the country already roiled by political divisions and unprecedented economic and financial meltdown.

-Bitar, the second judge to lead the complicated investigation, has come up against formidable opposition from Lebanon’s powerful Hezbollah group and its allies who accuse him of singling out politicians for questioning, most of them allied with Hezbollah.
+Bitar is the second judge to lead the complicated investigation - his predecessor was removed following legal challenges.
+Now Bitar has come up against formidable opposition from the powerful Hezbollah group and its allies who accuse him of singling out politicians for questioning, most of them allied with Hezbollah.

 None of Hezbollah’s officials have so far been charged in the 14-month-old investigation.

-The shooting continued even after army troops deployed to the area Thursday, with the sound of exchange of fire ringing over their heads.
-Residents and civilians in the area were ducking to avoid the shooting, some screaming: “Some martyrs on the ground!”
+Sporadic shooting continued even after army troops deployed to the area Thursday.
+Residents and civilians in the area were ducking to avoid the shooting.
+Someone screamed: “Some martyrs on the ground!”
 People pulled one man who was apparently shot and down, away from the line of fire.
 Others pulled another body away.

 In some videos circulating online, some men were chatting: “Shiite Shiite” on the streets, as residents were running from the gunfire.

-Haneen Chemaly, a resident of Furn el-Chebbak and mother of a 6-month old girl, said she first moved to the corridor before running to the shelter because the sound of gunfire was terrifying from her 10th-floor apartment.
-“I did it for my child.
-I don’t know what is happening.
-I can just hear the sound of gunfire.”
+The tensions over the port blast add to Lebanon's enormous multiple troubles, including an unprecedented economic and financial meltdown, an energy crisis leading to extended electricity blackouts, hyperinflation and soaring poverty.

-She said there was no electricity for her to follow on TV what was going on, so knew nothing of the situation on the ground and opted for safety.
-After spending some time in the shelter, she moved to the first floor to stay with her neighbors away from the fire, where she felt it was safer.
+Chemaly said said there was no electricity for her to follow on TV what was going on.
+So she knew nothing of the situation on the ground and opted for safety.
+After spending some time in the shelter, she moved to the first floor to stay with her neighbors away from the fire.

-The armed clash could derail the country’s month-old government of Prime Minister Najib Mikati even before it begins tackling Lebanon’s unprecedented economic crisis.
+The armed clash could derail the country’s month-old government of Prime Minister Najib Mikati even before it begins tackling Lebanon’s economic meltdown.

 A Cabinet meeting was canceled Wednesday after Hezbollah demanded urgent government action against the judge.
 One Hezbollah-allied minister said he and other Cabinet members would stage a walkout if Bitar isn’t removed.